 Great biopics are hard to come by—great biopics available to stream are even more scarce.
 We dug through the most popular streaming services to find you the best biopics currently available to watch now.
-From a small village in India to 1970s San Francisco, these biopics will inspire, entertain, and teach.
+From World War II espionage to 1970s San Francisco, these biopics will inspire, entertain, and teach.